aschearer/image-powertools/ReadMe.md

     image-powertool

-    Spotted Zebra Power Tools: Increase your efficiency when working with images.
+    Image Power Tools: Increase your efficiency when working with images.
       -h, -?, --help             Prints this help message.
           --tool=NAME            NAME of the tool you want to run.
 Valid options: